vyskoczilova/Simple-Admin-Language-Change/readme.txt

 = 2.0.0 =
 * Drop the old functionality replaced by an integrated solution since WordPress 4.7
-* Add a simple select box into administration instead.
+* Add a simple select box into the admin bar instead.

 = 1.0.2 (2018-02-25) =
 * Fix: enable localization